 While it’s not a type of loan, a merchant cash advance may be able to help you get the new inventory you need if you don’t have great credit and can’t qualify for other financing options.

 Where to Get an Inventory Loan

 There are online lenders that specialize in inventory financing.
 Start by asking for recommendations from others in your industry.
-Most banks do not offer inventory loans.
+Banks are less likely to offer inventory loans.

 Nav can help with personalized options your business may qualify for based on your business data.

 Here are lending that can help you finance inventory and other business needs.

 Applying for inventory financing will typically involve the following steps:

 - Find the type of financing you want to get, and the lender or financing company that offers that type of financing.